Altimis/Scweet/README.md

 - 'UserName' : UserName
 - 'Timestamp' : timestamp of the tweet
 - 'Text' : tweet text
+- 'Embedded_text' : embedded text written above the tweet.
+It could be an image, video or even another tweet if the tweet in question is a reply.
 - 'Emojis' : emojis existing in tweet
 - 'Comments' : number of comments
 - 'Likes' : number of likes